 AHN Selection Criteria for the Recruitment of Homestay Host

 Note: This policy is subject to change at any time.
-Please check all AHN Policies on a regular basis for updates.
+Please check all AHN policies on a regular basis for updates.

 The chronological sequence of Host selection allows a supervisor to make an informed decision based on how well the prospective Host deals with each stage of their application and their ability to communicate with the supervisor throughout this process.
 The supervisor should pay particular attention to the tone and quality of their initial communication, how well they proceed with the training and orientation and, finally, the result of their home interview.